-As of Fall 2016, the Levin College of Law will be providing an additional 250 impressions of printing per semester to law students.
+The Levin College of Law provides 250 impressions of printing per semester to law students.
 This is in addition to the 250 free pages of printing that all University of Florida students receive through the printing labs funded by Student Government.
-Law students will be provided 250 impressions of printing per semester FOR FREE through the print release stations in the Legal Information Center and on the first floor of Bruton-Geer.
+Law students are provided 250 impressions of printing per semester FOR FREE through the print release stations in the Legal Information Center and on the first floor of Bruton-Geer.
 The Levin College of Law will be charged for the first 250 impressions.
 Once a law student has printed 250 impressions in a semester, subsequent print transactions will be charged to the student’s Gator-1 card account.

 The 250 page allowance is for 250 impressions, which means that a double-sided document will count as two pages.
 A single-sided document will count as one page.
 This means that a student can print 250 single-sided pages or 125 double-sided pages.